stewartyoung/hand-made-nn/README.md

 We want to train the algorithm to apprximate the function f(x) that provides the map of x to y, by updated the weights of the neural network.

+After updating the algorithm weights 1500 times we get the following predictions for y, ŷ.
+As you can see they're not far off!

 ![alt text](https://user-images.githubusercontent.com/36263575/58977577-f1ff7780-87c1-11e9-9d9a-08883dc1e0b2.png)